► Now the cheapest electric car on sale in the UK

 ► 0-37mph in 4.8 seconds, 70+ mile range

 ► 80% recharge in less than 40 minutes

-When it comes to cheap electric cars, unless you count Renault's soggy, tandem-seated quadricycle, the Twizy, the next best thing might just be the new smart EQ fortwo, priced from £16,850 (including the £3500 plug-in car grant), would now appear to be the cheapest electric car available in the UK by some considerable chalk.
+When it comes to cheap electric cars, unless you count Renault’s breezy and windowless, tandem-seated quadricycle, the Twizy, the next best thing might just be the new smart EQ fortwo.
+Priced from £17,550 (including the government plug-in car grant), this smart appears to be one of the cheapest electric cars available in the UK by some considerable chalk.

-Should you require four seats, the least expensive forfour variant in the new EQ range will set you back £18,435, which is still cheaper than Renault's admirable Zoe and, undoubtedly, VW's forthcoming e-Up.
-The Smart will need to keep a close eye on Seat and Skoda offerings from the same stable though, as these will run it close with a price range of £17-19k.
+Should you require four seats, the least expensive forfour variant in the new EQ range will set you back £18,035, which is still cheaper than Renault’s admirable Zoe and, undoubtedly, VW’s e-Up.
+The smart duo will need to keep a close eye on Seat and Skoda offerings from the same stable though, as these run it close with a price range of £17-19k.

-Electric smarts have actually been humming about in anything but swarm numbers since 2007, but the arrival of the EQ range, accompanied by a mild facelift and a redesigned cabin, signals the brand's piecemeal shift to all-electric power henceforth.
+Electric smart cars have actually been humming about in anything but swarm numbers since 2007, but the arrival of the EQ range, accompanied by a mild facelift and a redesigned cabin, signals the brand’s piecemeal shift to all-electric power henceforth.
 And from 2022, next generation smarts will be jointly developed with Chinese giant Geely, and built in China.

 So, what’s under the bonnet?